Thisun1997/Search-Engine-Sri-Lankan-Parliament-Ministers/README.md

 ## Overview
 This repository contains the source code for a search engine developed to search for information about sri lankan parliament ministers.
 The search engine is built using ElasticSearch and Python.
+Folder structre of the repository:
+`ES` - contains docker-compose.yml which need to be executed using docker to start the elastic cluster on port 9200 `app` - files/folders related to backend and frontend
+- `data` - data scraped from the [website](http://www.manthri.lk/si/politicians)
+- `static` - stylesheets related to frontend
+- `template` - html templates related to frontend
+- `app.py` - Backend of the web app created using Flask
+- `data_upload.py` - Script to upload data to elastic cluster for indexing
+- `helper.py` - helper functions for cosine similarity calculation
+- `lists.py` - synonyms and other data utilised for similarity calculations used in query processing
+- `queries.py` - elasticsearch queries
+- `search.py` - intent identification and query processing
+`queries.txt` - sample queries
+`requirements.txt` - package dependancies of the project

 ## Structure of data
 Data of all 224 ministers required for indexing is scrapped from http://www.manthri.lk/si/politicians.
 Profile of a minister will be stored as a document.
 All data will be stored in Sinhala.
 Metadata stored in a document are as follows;